WHY IT MATTERS

 Starting your day with a workout can give you a feeling of energy and accomplishment throughout our day.
 The most difficult part is not hitting the snooze button when the alarm goes off.
 Stick with it - it takes around 2 weeks for our bodies to adapt to getting up early.
 Also, chances are when you start your day with a workout, you’re more likely to make healthy choices through the rest of your day.

 Habit 2: Good nutrition

 Getting good, high-quality nutrition into your body is hugely important.
-It can help boost concentration and energy levels, and ensure you’re body is working the way it should be.
+It can help boost concentration and energy levels, and ensure you're body is working the way it should be.
 Innermost has a tailored range of products (Blends and Boosters) crafted to help achieve specific goals.
 Depending on the product you choose, they can be used as a healthy meal replacement, post-workout nutrition or as a way to get important functional nutritients into your system.
-Find out more about the range of Innermost products here.

 Habit 3: Regular Sleep Cycle